mark-rushakoff/mpic/_directions.markdown

 The rest still retain the hidden button in memory somehow.

 Try adding and removing buttons and figuring out why the buttons are still retained in memory.
-If you need to make it a little easier to track down, check the box above the buttons to attach a Leak object to the created buttons.
+If you're having trouble, you can always show the source code for the button generator.
-Or if you're having trouble, you can always show the source code for the button generator.
+Or for a more difficult challenge, uncheck the "attach leak" checkbox and search through raw HTML elements in the heap snapshot.